arenaxr/arena-docs/content/schemas/message/goto-landmark.md

 =============

-Teleports user to the landmark with the given name; Requires click-listener
+Teleports user to the landmark with the given name; Requires click-listener.

 Goto Landmark Attributes
 -------------------------